Growing Pineapples

 - - Let the pineapple get at least 6 hours of direct sunlight each day, and once it seems to have taken root and is growing it can be kept outside.

 - - The ideal temperature range is 55-90F (12.8-32C), and growth will slow if above or below that range.
-Bring it indoors if the temperature dips below 40F (4.5C) for too long.
+Bring it indoors if the temperature will be below 40F (4.5C).

 - - You may need to suplement the soil with iron and sulfer occasionally and fertilize the plant with a balanced 10-10-10 feritlizer about every month spring to fall.